-Highway Department - Employees will continue to provide a curb-cutting/grinding program to improve driveway entrances to residents' properties.
-Improvements will be made at the intersection of Rte.
+Highway Department - Work will continue on improvements at the intersection of Rte.
 126 and County Line Road as well as installation of a new bridge and culvert over the Lily Cache Creek at Lily Cache and Mink Farm Roads.
 Intergovernmental cooperation to share work and equipment will continue as well as the use of the Radar Speed Control Sign.